Analytical solution for optimal protocols of weak drivings: Preliminaries

-The objective of this work is to solve the Euler-Lagrange equation \eqref{eq:eleq} for any kind of relaxation function of isothermal processes.
-Mathematically speaking, I will present a new method to solve Fredholm integral equations of the first type for symmetric kernels.
-Such a method relies only on the time-reversal symmetry property of the solution.
+The objective of this work is to solve the Euler-Lagrange integral equation \eqref{eq:eleq} for any kind of relaxation function of a system performing an isothermal process.
+Mathematically speaking, I will present a new method to solve Fredholm integral equations of the first type with constant limits of integration for symmetric kernels.
+Such a method relies only on the time-reversal symmetry property of the solution~\cite{naze2022optimal,loos2024universal}.
+In the next Section, I show that optimal protocols are always time-reversal symmetric.